gavlegoat/simulation/README.md

 So far the project consists only of a module for solving systems of equations, which is done by LU factorization.

-ATS
----

-In the `ats` directory there is a version of the same program written in ATS for comparison purposes.
-Currently there's just about nothing in there.